wenlinyao/wenlinyao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a Senior Research Scientist at <a href="https://ai.tencent.com/ailab/en/index">Tencent AI Lab</a> (Seattle).
-Currently, I am working on developing different approaches to achieve scalable oversight (super alignment) for Large Language Models. <a href="https://ai.tencent.com/ailab/nlp/en/index.html">More</a> about NLP research at Tencent AI Lab.
+I am a Senior Applied Scientist at Amazon, working on GenAI for shopping.
+Prior to that, I was a Senior Researcher at <a href="https://ai.tencent.com/ailab/en/index">Tencent AI Lab</a> (Bellevue).
 I earned my Ph.D. from the <a href="https://engineering.tamu.edu/cse">Department of Computer Science and Engineering</a> at <a href="https://www.tamu.edu/">Texas A&M University (TAMU)</a> in 2020.
 Before that, I got my Bachelor's degree (Outstanding Graduate Award) from <a href="http://www.dlut.edu.cn/">Dalian University of Technology (DUT)</a> in 2015.

 Recent News
 ======
+* 2024.9: One paper got accepted to NeurIPS 2024!

+* 2024.9: One paper got accepted to EMNLP 2024!

 * 2024.5: Three papers got accepted to ACL 2024!

 * 2024.3: Two papers got accepted to NAACL 2024!